-In Salter v.
-Salter Estate,3 Brown J. (as he then was) was not impressed that the parties were treating the assets of the estate "as a kind of ATM bank machine from which withdrawals automatically flow to fund their litigation".4 His Honour further explained that the "loser pays" principle of civil litigation brings needed discipline to the parties and that given "the charged emotional dynamics of most pieces of estate litigation, an even greater need exists to impose the discipline of the general costs principle of 'loser pays' in order to inject some modicum of reasonableness into decisions about whether to litigate estate-related disputes".5
+In Salter v Salter Estate, Brown J. (as he then was) was not impressed that the parties were treating the assets of the estate "as a kind of ATM bank machine for which withdrawals automatically flow to fund litigation."
+His Honour further explained that the "loser pays" principle of civil litigation brings needed discipline to the parties and that "given the charged emotional dynamics of most pieces of estate litigation, an even greater need exists to impose the discipline of the general costs principle of 'loser pays' in order to inject some modicum of reasonableness into decisions about whether to litigate estate-related disputes."

-Shortly thereafter, Strathy J., as he then was, held in Zimmerman v.
-Fenwick6 that the following principles were appropriate in determining the issue of costs sought by the objectors to the conduct of the estate trustee's administration of the estate:
+Shortly thereafter, Strathy J., as he then was, held in Zimmerman v Fenwick that the following principles were appropriate in determining the issue of costs sought by the objectors to the conduct of the estate trustee's administration of the estate: